 Coordination is entwined with movement efficiency

-You will not be wrong to say coordination is movement efficiency.
+You will not be wrong to say coordination is movement efficiency including on exercise equipment.
 However, the more coordinated the individual is the more efficient their movement is.
 As a result this effectively permits better performance.
 The more coordinated the individual is the better the ability to save energy in their movements.
 Therefore, they are able to last longer in greater workloads than less well-coordinated individual’s.

 Coordination is also about foot-eye and hand-eye coordination.
 These type of coordination is related to the tracking of moving people and objects.
 Good hand-eye coordination results in being good in catching, throwing and hitting a ball.
 Consequently, this enables them more success in sports such as basketball, cricket, baseball, hockey, rugby, netball and many others.
 Good foot-eye will allow for success in for example sports such as football, lacrosse and many others.

 Selecting exercises in practice :